 21" wide and 24" high.
 Less than 18 watts from included 12V wall adapter

-A Corona is a luminous gas envelope and so here we have the Jacobs Ladder, producing the arcs and ozone, along with that distinctive sound, while the Plasmas Display emulates lightning in multiple colors.
+A Corona is a luminous gas envelope and here we have a Jacobs Ladder, producing arcs and ozone along with that distinctive sound, while the Plasma Display emulates lightning in multiple colors.
 This piece offers sensory overload!
-On top are side emitting fiber optic lights, and electroluminescent wire wrapped around a spiral radiator.
-The 1900s vintage Sessions Mantle clock has been restored and then embellished with solid brass top and trim.
+On top are side-emitting fiber optic lights and electroluminescent wire wrapped around a spiral radiator.
+The 1900s vintage Sessions mantle clock has been restored and then embellished with solid brass top and trim.

-17" wide and 26"tall.
-Consumes less than 6 watts lights with lights only and then 50 W with the sparks and arcs.
-Toggle switch allows you to select just the lights and plasma display or adding on the Jacobs Ladder.
+17" wide and 26"tall, the Corona Generator consumes less than 6 watts with lights only and then 50 W with the sparks and arcs.
+Toggle switch allows you to select just the lights and plasma display or adding the Jacobs Ladder.

-The standard VGL one year waranty is of course included.
+The standard VGL one year waranty is included.